 Though overshadowed by the Zero, the Raiden was one of the few Japanese fighters purpose-built as an interceptor.

-Its design reflected Japan’s late-war shift toward homeland defense.
+Its design reflected Japan’s late-war shift towards homeland defence.

 In summary

-The Mitsubishi J2M Raiden was a specialized interceptor, produced in modest numbers, that fought primarily in defense of Japan from 1943 to 1945.
+The Mitsubishi J2M Raiden was a specialised interceptor, produced in modest numbers, that fought primarily in defence of Japan from 1943 to 1945.

 Despite technical flaws, it remains significant as Japan’s only dedicated naval interceptor of the war, with variants ranging from the troubled J2M1 prototype to the improved but scarce J2M7.